bcgov/ds-intro-to-python/course-contents.md

 ## Part 3: Understanding and Analyzing Data
 *Goals:*
 1. Participants can explore data in their datasets to enable understanding contents.
+2. Participants can summarize a dataset at a variety of levels of aggregation
+3. Participants can describe the difference in different styles of augmenting datasets (left/inner joins, concatentations, etc)
-2. Participants can produce report summary and statistics (and statistical tests) for different types of data
+4. Participants can produce report summary and statistics (and statistical tests) for different types of data
-3. Participants can produce charts to display statistics, including bar, line, scatter
+5. Participants can produce charts to display statistics, including bar, line, scatter

 *Content:*

 1. Exploring data structures **(Stu)**
     -	Same stuff they cover in the dplyr section of the R course:
-    - Data overview (df.info / df.describe)
     - Selecting columns
     - Filtering
     - Grouping/summarizing -> .agg
     - Counts -> value_counts
     - Mutating (assign)
     - ‘Piping’ into a single go to avoid temporary dataframes
+    - Joins

 2. Summary stats / Statistical tests